 This financial report is designed to provide a general overview of the District's finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Washington County Department of Support Services, Finance Division, 155 N. First Ave., Hillsboro, OR 97124-3072, or call (503) 846-8811.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Washington County Finance Department, 155 N. First Ave., Hillsboro, OR 97124-3072, or call (503) 846-8811.